Call for Presenters

 Presentation topics should fall within one of these themes to align with the Summit’s educational goals.

 Workshops in this theme will focus on what and how we teach in garden classrooms.
-Topics under the theme of what we teach might include connecting the garden with Next Generation Science or Common Core standards; project-based learning; garden-enhanced nutrition curriculum; lessons that promote nature connection;; youth leadership and empowerment; lessons on climate change or regenerative agriculture; and the like.
+Topics under the theme of what we teach might include connecting the garden with Next Generation Science or Common Core standards; project-based learning; garden-enhanced nutrition curriculum; lessons that promote nature connection; youth leadership and empowerment; lessons on climate change or regenerative agriculture; and the like.
 We will look for a balance of workshops to address different age ranges.
 Topics under the theme of how we teach might include district adoption of garden curriculum; sequencing garden lessons throughout the year; hybrid indoor/outdoor learning; outdoor classroom management; supporting Special Education in the garden; and the like.

 Workshops in this theme will focus on the physical elements of school gardens and outdoor classroom spaces, with an emphasis on elements that support learning, ease of maintenance, and long-term sustainability.
 Topics may include school gardening basics, promising practices in garden maintenance, youth- or community-led school garden design, and the like.